TylerMclaughlin/rtylermclaughlin.github.io/_posts/2018-07-08-Predicting-Protein-Expression-Level-with-CyTOF-Data.md

 Building ridge and LASSO regression models
 ==========================================

-Ridge and LASSO models are useful mainly because they are less prone to overfitting data when compared to multiple linear regression models fit using least-squares.
-In otherwords, these methods reduce the test error, which means better predictive modeling.
+Ridge and LASSO models are useful mainly because they are less prone to overfitting data when compared to multiple linear regression models that are fit using least-squares.
+In other words, these methods reduce the test error, which makes them better for predictive modeling.

 Ridge and LASSO regression techniques both take a tuning parameter called "lambda" that controls the degree of regularization aka "shrinkage."
 A large value of lambda will force the regression weights to be small.
 In the case of LASSO regression, lambda will force a subset of the weights to be exactly zero.